 Developed by DBB Tribal, the Volkswagon ad campaign put a focus on the company’s new park assist feature by highlighting the risks that can be associated when you tightly park between two cars.
 This ad uses animal symbolism to send a message of being able to safely park using the vehicles’ newest feature.

 #4 “On Your Left”

-Designed by Steve Quint, the iPod shuffle and is smartly designed to use the headphones of the device mapping out the route the run may have taken.
-This kind of imagery can take a typical use of a product and present in a creative way that consumers will be able to relate to.
+Designed by Steve Quint, the iPod shuffle headphones smartly map out the user’s running route in this ad.
+This kind of imagery can take a typical use of a product and present it in a creative way that consumers will be able to relate to.